ahmadawais/wp-release-it/readme.md

 # Power mode: specify the flags and run in one go.

+# 1. Release a new version of the WordPress plugin.
+npx wp-release-it major      # Releases a major version.
+E.g. from 1.4.7 to 2.0.0
+npx wp-release-it premajor   # Releases a major version.
+E.g. from 1.4.7 to 2.0.0-0
+npx wp-release-it minor      # Releases a minor version.
+E.g. from 1.4.7 to 1.5.0
+npx wp-release-it preminor   # Releases a preminor version.
+E.g. from 1.4.7 to 1.5.0-0
+npx wp-release-it patch      # Releases a patch version.
+E.g. from 1.4.7 to 1.4.8
+npx wp-release-it prepatch   # Releases a prepatch version.
+E.g. from 1.4.7 to 1.4.8-0
+npx wp-release-it prerelease # Releases a prerelease version.
+E.g. from 1.4.7 to 1.4.8-0

+# 2. Or define a custom tag to release a custom version.
+npx wp-release-it --tag 2.5.0
+npx wp-release-it -t 2.5.0

-# 1. Update the "Tested up to" version to the latest version of WordPress.
+# 3. Update the "Tested up to" version to the latest version of WordPress.
 npx wp-release-it --latest
 npx wp-release-it -l

-# 2. Set a custom version to as the "Tested up to" version (e.g. setting 5.4.0 before its release).
+# 4. Set a custom version to as the "Tested up to" version (e.g. setting 5.4.0 before its release).
 npx wp-release-it --custom 5.4.0 npx wp-release-it -c 5.4.0

-# 3. Release a new version of the WordPress plugin.
-npx wp-release-it --tag 2.5.0
-npx wp-release-it -t 2.5.0

-# 4. You can also run multiple commands at once:
+# 5. You can also run multiple commands at once:
 npx wp-release-it -t 2.5.0 -c 5.4.0
 npx wp-release-it -t 2.5.0 -l

-# Help/usage.
+# 6. Help/usage/version.
-npx wp-release-it --help
+npx wp-release-it --help    # Prints the wp-release-it help. npx wp-release-it --version # Prints the wp-release-it version.
 ```

 👋 **MOAR**: There's more to come.
 I use `wp-release-it` by first setting up [`wp-continuous-deployment`](https://github.com/ahmadawais/wp-continuous-deployment) and I am still considering adding the ability to auto `git tag` and `git commit` the release.
 Provide me feedback on this via [Twitter →](https://twitter.com/MrAhmadAwais/)